junweihsu/TRACE/README.md

 > 💡 **Note:** To better utilize CPU resources, especially when near 100% utilization is desired, instead of using -nt, the trajectory can be segmented into multiple parts, with each segment assigned to a different CPU instance.
 The results can then be merged afterward (see Section 5 of the Supporting Information in our manuscript).

+> 💡 **Note:** Disabling the hydrogen-bond angle cutoff may lead to incorrect structure identification (see Figure S9 in the Supporting Information of our manuscript).

 ## 5. Output Files and Analysis

 TRACE generates **9 output files** in the current working directory.